If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 If none of these options appeal to you, there are more choices: click here to see them on Amazon.

-Best Value/Easiest to Use: Culina One-Touch Stainless Pressure Cooker, 6 Qt.
+Best Value/Easiest to Use SPC: Culina One-Touch Stainless Pressure Cooker, 6 Qt.

 Culina is an India-based company best known for gas cooktops and range hoods (or hobs and chimneys, as they call them in India).
-They also make water purifier, portable induction burners, and a few other small appliances.
-As far as I know, the only Culina product widely available in the American market is this stovetop pressure cooker.
+They also make water purifiers, portable induction burners, and a few other small appliances.
+The only Culina product widely available in the American market is this stovetop pressure cooker.
 Although this is not a well-known manufacturer here, the company has a reputation for excellent customer service.

 This pressure cooker is a well-made product that passes all the tests for durability and usability.
 It's also attractive and easy to use.
 The only real drawback to this cooker is its size: at 6 quarts, the only size available, it may be too small for some home cooks.
 (Although the most popular size for electric pressure cookers is 6 quarts, so maybe this isn't an issue for most people.) instant pot vs. pressure cooker